-- 69. Prepare the ends of the two pieces of twin grey flex (length 120mm and 500mm).
+- 67. Prepare the ends of the two pieces of twin grey flex (length 120mm and 500mm).
 Cut the leads of the high brightness Red LEDs to a length of 10mm.
 Slide a 20mm length of heat shrink over each flex wire end and solder the wires to the LED ensuring the wire with the black stripe goes to the negative lead of the LED.
-Slide the heat shrink over the bare wire and heat it with the side of the soldering iron until it has shrunk to a tight fit. - 70.
-Push the wires firmly into the top of the red plug using a small thin screwdriver.
-The negative wire with the black stripe is on the left side as shown in the photo above. - Hint 1: Tin the ends of the wires with solder before you push them into the plug, but don't use too much solder.
+Slide the heat shrink over the bare wire and heat it with the side of the soldering iron until it has shrunk to a tight fit. - 68.
+Tin the bare leads with a solder coating - 69.
+Insert the LEDs into the 4.5mm holes at the back of the robot and when they are flush with the outside bend the leads downwards against the MDF and tape them to the inside of the back of the chassis.